-FWP performed a catch-per-unit effort (C/f) survey to assess population structure and relative abundances of salmonids in the Madison River between Hebgen Dam and the Quake Lake inlet on September 6, 2022.
-Fish were collected by electrofishing from a drift boat-mounted mobile anode system, weighed (g) and measured (mm).
-Age-specific C/f estimates were generated and standardized to stream mile for Brown and Rainbow Trout, and Mountain Whitefish using an R-based proprietary FWP fisheries database and analysis tool.
+FWP performed a catch-per-unit (C/f) survey to collect population structure information for salmonid species in the Madison River between Hebgen Dam and the Quake Lake inlet on September 6, 2023.
+Fish were collected by electrofishing from a drift boat-mounted mobile anode system.
+Fish captured were weighed in grams and measured to the nearest millimeter.
+The section length was used as the measure of effort and age-specific C/f estimates of relative abundance were generated and standardized to stream mile for Brown and Rainbow Trout, and Mountain Whitefish using an R-based proprietary FWP fisheries database and analysis tool.

-Sampling between Hebgen Dam and Quake Lake showed lower C/f for all fish species and age classes than anticipated, which may be a result of the swift and deep river conditions throughout the section.
-Rainbow Trout and Mountain Whitefish comprised the majority of the fish sampled, and Brown Trout were at relatively low abundances (Table 5).
-The paucity of Brown Trout observed in the section may be attributable to the lack of habitat complexity (e.g.,undercut banks, large woody debris) throughout the sampling reach.
-As discussed previously, YOY, age-1, and age-2 Brown and Rainbow Trout were present in the side channels between Hebgen Dam and Quake Lake; however, only mainstem habitats were sampled during the C/f survey.
+Catch-per-unit-effort sampling between Hebgen Dam and Quake Lake showed lower relative abundances for all fish species and age classes than anticipated, which may be a direct result of the swift and deep river conditions present throughout the section; sampling efficiencies were low and not directly estimated or corrected for.
+Rainbow Trout and Mountain Whitefish comprised the majority of the fish sampled in 2022 and 2023, and Brown Trout were at low relative abundances in both years (Table 2).
+The paucity of Brown Trout observed in the section may be attributable to the lack of habitat features such as undercut banks and large woody debris throughout the sampling reach.
+As reported previously, YOY, age 1, and age 2 Brown and Rainbow Trout were present in the side-channels between Hebgen Dam and Quake Lake; however, only mainstem habitats were sampled during the C/f survey (Lohrenz et.al.
+2022).

-Table 4.
+Table 2.
 Catch per unit effort (C/f) per mile by age group in millimeters for Brown Trout (LL), Rainbow Trout (RB), and Mountain Whitefish (MWF) below Hebgen Dam to the Quake Lake inlet.